Purpose and History

 There are five committees: Entertainment, Multicultural, Special Events, Spirit and Travel, and Union Activities.

-The SPA sponsors annual events such as Comedy Night, Mardi Gras Breakfast and Dance, and the much-anticipated Crawfish Day.
-Past entertainment acts include George Carlin, Carrot Top, Mike Speenberg, Marina Franklin, The Three Kings, Stormy – The Band, Mia Borders, Snapper and the Fishsticks, Nkiruka Drum and Dance Ensemble, and many other regional and national entertainers.
+The SPA sponsors annual events such as Painting with a Twist nights, the Mardi Gras Breakfast and Dance, Pirogue Races, and the much-anticipated Crawfish Day.
+Past entertainment acts include The Three Kings, Souled Out, Mia Borders, Snapper and the Fishsticks, Caro & Company, Lost Kings, and many other regional and national entertainers.
 A changing lineup of speakers, movies, bus trips and tailgating parties rounds out the academic year.